Which VA Appeal Should You File?

 - You have new evidence: a new diagnosis, a private nexus letter, or found records.
 The Supplemental lane is built for it, and is the only lane where VA keeps its duty to assist.

-- A clear VA mistake or duty-to-assist error: Higher-Level Review can flag an error on the existing record, often faster than the Board.
+- A clear VA mistake or duty-to-assist error: Higher-Level Review can flag an error on the existing record without submitting new evidence or waiting for a hearing docket.

 One nuance about Board hearings: under the current system the Veterans Law Judge who holds your hearing is not always the one who decides the case.
 A different judge may issue the decision from the written transcript (Frantzis v.
 McDonough, affirmed by the Federal Circuit in 2024).
 See Choosing a Board Docket and the Board Hearing Guide.

 Keep your effective date.
 File your next step within one year of the decision you are challenging, in any lane (38 CFR 3.2500).
-Every cycle adds time, so the trade-off is speed and a fresh record below versus a judge's authority at the Board.
+Every cycle adds another review, so the trade-off is another cycle below versus a judge's authority at the Board.

 Walk through your situation